nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_fhir_examples.md

 ## Allergies ##

-Example of response to getstructuredrecord request with includeAllergies and includeResolvedAllergies set to true

-For the purposes of the example it is assumed that there is a single resolved allergy present.

 - The GP Connect API is not a full FHIR RESTful interface - therefore not all resources returned are directly accessible
 - The message conventions reflect this e.g. fullURLs for individual resources are not provided
 - It is assumed that the querying system already has patient details so no patient resource is returned, instead the patient is referenced by identifier (NHS #)

+### Example 1 ###

+Example of response to getstructuredrecord request with includeAllergies and includeResolvedAllergies set to true.

+For the purposes of the example it is assumed that there is a single resolved allergy present.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>